NHSDigital/software-engineering-quality-framework/patterns/everything-as-code.md

     * Are there secrets in the code?
     * For further reading, please see the [OWASP Code Review Guide](https://owasp.org/www-pdf-archive/OWASP_Code_Review_Guide_v2.pdf)

+Note: automated scans and tests can help to identity a lot of these quality issues (please see (Quality Checks)[../quality-checks.md] but no automated scan is perfect.

 ## Examples

 * Application code written in languages such as Python, Java or C#.